-This initial search resulted in well over a million hits.
+This initial search resulted in well over a million hits and was in relation to a significantly smaller time period than this request.

-The search was then refined with leading and lagging spaces, and the number of records is reduced to 1625 contained within 1321 unique incidents (note: there may be multiple qualifying comment rows per incident).
+The search was then refined with leading and lagging spaces, and the number of records was reduced to 1625 contained within 1321 unique incidents (note: there may be multiple qualifying comment rows per incident).